UrsachiGabriela/Spotify-Simulator/README.md

     Playlists -> implemented in Java using REST.

-  These services are secured based on JWT token.
+  These services are secured based on JWT.
   There is also a Gateway component which customizes the way SOAP operations are exposed as REST resources.